-STEP 1.
-Define borders.
+STEP 1 - Define borders.
 Use string or spray paint to outline the shape of the rain garden.
 The berm, if needed, will be built outside of the outline.

-STEP 2.
-Remove sod.
+STEP 2 - Remove sod.
 Remove the grass within the outlined area.
 You can either dig through the lawn or lay a tarp or sheet of black plastic within the rain garden area for several weeks to kill the grass.
 Herbicides are not recommended.

-STEP 3.
-Start digging.
+STEP 3 - Start digging.
 Remove the soil from within the rain garden area.
 Form a gentle slope along the edges as you dig.
-Lay out tarps to temporarily sort and store sod, top soil, and lower soil layers to use later in building the berm and preparing the soil planting bed.
+Lay out tarps to temporarily sort and store sod, top soil and lower soil layers to use later in building the berm and preparing the soil planting bed.
 Consider the following:

-- a.
-On a Slope: If the rain garden is on a slope, a berm will be needed.
+- On a Slope: If the rain garden is on a slope, a berm will be needed.
 The sod and soil material excavated from digging the garden should be reserved to build the berm (Figure 2). - b.
 On Level Ground: If the rain garden is on level ground, no berm is necessary and the excavated soil and sod can be removed or used elsewhere on the property.

 Figure 2.
-Where to dig and put the soil on a sloped site.
+Where to dig and how to create the berm on a sloped site.

-STEP 4.
-Set the berm height.
-Once you are close to having the entire garden area dug down to the "total depth to dig", hammer stakes along the perimeter of the rain garden about 4-6 feet apart, starting with the highest edge and working around the garden.
+STEP 4 - Set the berm height.
+Once you are close to having the entire garden area dug down to the "total depth to dig," hammer stakes along the perimeter of the rain garden about three to four feet apart, starting with the highest edge and working around the garden.
 Attach a string to the base of the highest stake.
-Use a string level to mark the leveled height on each stake around the perimeter of the garden.
+Use a string level to mark that height on each stake around the perimeter of the garden.
 This will be your berm height.
+Tie a string from the stake to stake at that level to guide you while building the berm.
+See Figure 2.

-STEP 5.
-Level the bottom.
+STEP 5 - Level the bottom.
 The rain garden must have a level bottom to encourage the water to spread evenly throughout.
-Once all of your stakes are marked with the berm height, use a leveled string and a yard stick or measuring tape to measure the distance from the bottom of the rain garden to the string throughout the rain garden.
+Once all of your stakes are marked with the berm height, use a leveled string and a yard stick or measuring tape to measure the distance from the bottom of the rain garden to the string, crisscrossed throughout the rain garden.
 You may find that you need to dig out additional material or rake it out to get rid of high or low spots.

-STEP 6.
-Prepare the soil.
-Combine native soil, compost, and other soil amendments to create a planting bed between 6" and 12" deep.
+STEP 6 - Prepare the soil.
+Combine native soil, compost and other soil amendments to create a planting bed between six and 12 inches deep.

-STEP 6.
-Prepare inlet.
+STEP 7 - Prepare inlet.
 If your rain garden is capturing roof runoff from a gutter, you can dig a trench to bury your inlet pipe from the gutter downspout to the garden.
-Carefully remove the sod growing over the trench and set it aside to use as a cover once it is complete.
+Carefully remove the sod growing over the trench and set it aside to replace it when the trench is complete.
 Be sure to pitch the trench toward the rain garden so that the water easily drains from the gutter to the garden and doesn't back up.
-You can use a carpenter's level to do check the pitch.
+You can use a carpenter's level to check the pitch.

-Inside the rain garden, stabilize the inlet area with crushed stone to prevent erosion and scour of the inlet.
+Inside the rain garden, stabilize the inlet area with washed stone to prevent erosion and scour of the inlet.
 Place one or more flat stones or pavers directly under the inlet pipe to further reduce erosion and to prevent a channel from forming.
+New hampshire homeowner's guide to stormwater management - do-it-yourself stormwater solutions